AverageInfosec/nmap_automation/README.md

 You will get the following files created in the directory of nmap_discovery.py.

-scan.csv<br/>
+Delete all 3 files to start fresh.<br/>

+scan_result.csv<br/>
 this is a csv of the scan details.
-If you run a comprehensive scan make sure you save it somewhere before you run any other scans as it will overwrite this file.
+Multiple scans will append and not overwrite previous scans.
+This will only show online hosts.<br/>

 iplist.csv <br/>
-this is a list of only active IP's.
+this is a list of  active IP's.
 Can be used with other tools as a list to be called.
-This will continue to append and remove any duplicates based on the scans your perform. delete this file to start fresh.
+Multiple scans will append and not overwrite the list.<br/>

 outfile.xml <br/>
 this is the main output from nmap.
-You can also import this to a database.<br/><br/><br/>
+You can also import this to a database.
+This file will be overwritten by each scan.<br/><br/><br/>

-You may wish to review the full report after having performed your scans. <br/>
-You can do this by opening powershell and cd to the directory with the required files and run:

-            .\parse-nmap.ps1 outfile.xml